GLOSSO · THE BLOCKER THAT TEACHES

 How Glosso blocks social media apps

-Glosso is an iOS app that gates your most distracting apps behind a daily language-learning session.
-Pick the apps to block — Instagram, TikTok, X, YouTube, Reddit, any app on your phone — set a target (15 to 30 minutes per day), and Glosso locks them using Apple's official Screen Time and Family Controls APIs.
-The only way to unlock them: complete your vocabulary session for the day.
+Glosso is a little character who lives in your iPhone.
+He gates your most distracting apps behind a daily language-learning session — feed him with vocabulary, he lets you in.
+Pick the apps to block (Instagram, TikTok, X, YouTube, Reddit, anything), pick a session length (1 to 10 minutes — start small), and Glosso locks them using Apple's official Screen Time and Family Controls APIs.

 Because it's built on Apple's system-level APIs, there is no workaround from inside the apps themselves.
 Uninstalling Glosso doesn't immediately unlock them either — iOS enforces the block at the OS level.